Beauceron

 Beauceron socialization

-Expose your new Bas Rouge puppy to different sights, sounds, people, and dogs from the moment it arrives at your home.
-Start socializing them while they are still young and that way you will have a great dog that is capable of great behavior no matter what situation they might find themselves in.
+Expose your new Bas Rouge puppy to different sights, sounds, people, and dogs from when it arrives at your home.
+Start socializing them while they are still young, and that way, you will have a great dog that is capable of great behavior no matter what situation they might find themselves in.

 Kids